apache/iceberg/docs/docs/flink-writes.md

 Range distribution collects traffic statistics to guide the range partitioner to evenly distribute traffic to writer tasks.

+Range distribution only shuffle the data via range partitioner.
+Rows are *not* sorted within a data file, which Flink streaming writer doesn't support yet.

+#### Use cases

 RANGE distribution can be applied an Iceberg table that either is partitioned or has SortOrder defined.
-For a partitioned table without SortOrder, partition columns are used as sort columns.
-If SortOrder is defined for the table, it is used by the range partitioner.
+For a partitioned table without SortOrder, partition columns are used as sort order.
+If SortOrder is explicitly defined for the table, it is used by the range partitioner.

 Range distribution can handle skewed data.
 E.g.